enkidevs/curriculum/lua/lua-core/io-operations-in-lua-i/io-write-in-lua-ii.md

 By default, `io.write()` writes to the standard output (often the console or terminal).
 However, it can be used to write to a file by passing a file object as the first argument, obtained using `io.open()` or another file I/O function.

 > `io.write()` does not automatically add a newline character at the end of the output.
-Must add it explicitly with the `"\n"` escape sequence.
+It must be added explicitly with the `"\n"` escape sequence.

 ---